 Choose a Versatile Top As A Base

-A top paired with pants or a skirt is a good base to start with, as these separate pieces can easily carry into your off-duty outfits.
+A women's top or shirt paired with pants or a skirt is a good base to start with, as these separate pieces can easily carry into your off-duty outfits.
 When styling a weekend outfit, take your work top and pair it with jeans and flat boots, or your work skirt and pair it with a tucked in t-shirt, leather jacket and sneakers.

 The simplistically elegant button-down shirt is a true workwear staple.
 Every woman should have either a short or long-sleeve button down shirt that is well-fitting and not too sheer.
-This type of shirt can be seamlessly paired with either tailored pants or a pencil skirt for a more professional look or can be tucked it into jeans and elevated with a blazer to suit a more casual workplace environment.
+This type of shirt can be seamlessly paired with either tailored pants or a pencil skirt for a more professional look or can be tucked into jeans and elevated with a blazer to suit a more casual workplace environment.

 Layer Up In Style